ionic-team/ionic-docs/src/content/pro/basics/git.md

 ```

 Don't forget to also periodically push to your `origin` [git hosting service](#using-a-git-hosting-service)
-as Ionic Pro is not a replacement for GitHub, Bitbucket Cloud, GitLab, or a self-hosted git repository.
+as Ionic Appflow is not a replacement for GitHub, Bitbucket Cloud, GitLab, or a self-hosted git repository.

 ### Working with Branches